Soju: History and production

-Although the prohibition was lifted in 1999, cheap soju continues to be made this way.
-Diluted soju has showed a trend towards lower alcohol content.
+This decision by the government advanced the efficient control of tax revenue.
+As a result of this consolidation, a few companies began to dominate the market.
+As of October 2023, one firm, HiteJinro, accounts for almost half of the market while 4 smaller companies accounts for another 40 percent.

+Due to the protection by the government's policies, local firms took the majority of market share in their regional markets.
+In the 1980s and 1990s, there was a trade liberalization trend which led the South Korean government to begin deregulating the soju industry.
+The government lifted its restrictions on new licenses for alcohol distribution in January 1991.
+It also lifted restrictions on soju production in March 1993.
+Various restrictions on the production of soju were also removed or weakened.
+The government also abolished the mandatory local soju purchase policy in January 1992.

+Between 1993 and 1995, HiteJinro's market share in regional markets outside its own increased and local companies saw a steady decline.
+As a result of this loss in market share, local soju companies lobbied to reintroduce the protection policies that had been removed.
+In response, the National Assembly of South Korea reintroduced the mandatory local soju purchase policy in October 1995.
+However, the case was challenged and the case was eventually decided by the Supreme Court of Korea that the policy was unconstitutional and abolished it in December 1996.

+Soju alcohol content has trended downward from the 1970s onward.
 The ABV of 30% fell to 25% by 1973, and 23% by 1998.
 Currently, soju with less than 17% ABV are widely available.
 In 2017, a typical 375 ml bottle of diluted soju retails at ₩1,700 (approximately $) in supermarkets and convenience stores, and for ₩4,000–5,000 (approximately $–) in restaurants.

 Several regions have resumed distilling soju from grains since 1999.
 Traditional hand-crafted Andong soju has about 45% ABV.
 Hwayo (화요) is a brand with five different mixes constituting an ABV range from 17% to 53%.

-In 2019, Jinro soju was the largest selling branded spirit in the world.Fruit sojus have been produced since 2015.
+In 2019, Jinro soju was the largest selling branded spirit in the world.
+Fruit sojus have been produced since 2015.

+Soju is a specialty in North Korea.

 Etiquette

 The most important rule in Korean drinking etiquette is that the youngest person in the group pours the drinks for their elders.
 It applies not only to age but also to the hierarchy within a company.
 When pouring alcohol, both hands should be used to pour.
 When receiving alcohol, both hands should also be used to hold the glass.
+It is considered rude to pour oneself a drink.